 Just setting a goal isn’t the end of this challenge, however.
 You also need to find ways to make yourself accountable.
 This means you should set reminders on your phone.
 Print out your goal and put it somewhere that you’ll see it every day.
-Post about your goal on social media (and use the hashtag #BabbelChallenge), so you can socially pressure yourself into learning!
+Post about your goal on social media (are you following us @BabbelUSA yet?), so you can socially pressure yourself into learning!

 The perks of completing this week’s challenge include:

 - Creating goals for yourself to follow even after the challenge has ended